philippinespire/2022_PIRE_omics_workshop/README.md

 #you will be prompted for your username and password.
 The username is your GitHub username.
 The password is a PAT (personal access token) associated with your GitHub account.
 ```

+**If you do NOT have a PAT yet, follow these [instructions](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token).
+MAKE SURE TO SAVE THIS TOKEN SOMEWHERE ON YOUR COMPUTER SO YOU CAN COPY-AND-PASTE!**

 ***Now you have the files you need to start working!***

 *Organization is important* - for the workshop, each person will create and work in their own sub-directory in this repository.